 - IDT became a gatekeeper in managing all exit pathways from the hospital, thus ensuring Home First was always the first pathway, however complex a patient’s needs, before any other more restrictive option was offered.

 We also found that feedback was poor in our high-flow ward areas, which are typically the busiest.
 Minor non-clinical things were being missed and noticed by patients and families, such as the second attempt to reach a family member or a call to home to see what were pre-existing social care issues.

 We decided to ask two well established Health Care Support Workers on busy wards to assume and build out a Discharge Liaison role, ultimately supporting the multidisciplinary team to ensure smooth discharges across the trust.
 As a result, we saw positive feedback within the wards increase from 40% to 83% in just two months.

 What are the key improvements you and your team have identified in the coming year?

 By the end of February 2021, we will be recruiting for 12 full-time Discharge Coordinators across our wards to ensure Home First is at the forefront of discharge at Rotherham NHS FT.
 A discharge coordinator will be essential in leveraging digital records to understand frequency and drivers of hospital admission, work with patients to develop management plans, connect patients and families with community services.

 It’s essential that we become more ‘personalised’ in identifying barriers to discharge and resolving these where and when possible.
 Starting with better understanding of why a patient may not be managing at home: is the carer overwhelmed, does a person need advice about finances, are they receiving eligible state help they need?

-Give patients a clear estimate of funding
+Get patients a clear estimate on funding

 Our care funding calculator can help you determine someone’s likely eligibility for key care funding sources.
 From NHS Continuing Healthcare and local authority funding to elderly benefits, it gives the clearest possible view of someone’s financial situation.